facebook/react-native/docs/Performance.md

 If you identified a native UI problem, there are usually two scenarios:

-1. the UI you're trying to draw each frame involves to much work on the GPU, or
+1. the UI you're trying to draw each frame involves too much work on the GPU, or
 2. You're constructing new UI during the animation/interaction (e.g. loading in new content during a scroll).

 ##### Too much GPU work